Table of Contents

 Recycled paper litter is usually made from recycled newspaper fibers that are compressed to form pellets.

-One disadvantage of paper cat litter is that it is relatively harder to clean.
-Soiled pellets are darker in color and have engorged to 2-3 times the size of its clean pellets.
+However, one disadvantage of paper cat litter is that it is relatively hard to clean.
+Soiled pellets are darker in color and have engorged to 2-3 times the size of their clean pellets.
 Effective cleaning requires a scoop with holes that are suitable to separate the soiled pellets from the clean ones.

 Walnut Shell Cat Litter

-Like paper and wood, walnut shell litter is made from recycled products.
+Like paper and wood, walnut shell litter is also made from recycled products.

-In fact, these shells would be thrown away if they weren’t repurposed as litter.
-Walnut shells are crushed and compressed to make a highly absorbent, clumping litter that is slightly darker in color than clay litter.
+In fact, these shells would be thrown away if they weren’t repurposed as litter, making it a great eco-friendly option.
+The walnut shells are crushed and compressed to make a highly absorbent, clumping litter that is slightly darker in color than clay litter.

 Walnut shell litter is usually very fine-grained, almost like clay-based litter.
-It can cause some tracking (about the same amount as clay litter) because it is fine-grained and quite lightweight.
+It can cause some tracking because of these fine-grain and lightweight qualities.
 This also means that walnut shell litter can produce some dust.
 However, its dust is not harmful like that of clay-based litter, which contains sodium bentonite.

 Corn & Wheat Cat Litter

-Corn and wheat litter usually come in the form of pellets but they are both clumping litters because they contain starch, which is a natural binding element.
+Corn and wheat litter usually comes in the form of pellets but they are both clumping litters because they contain starch, which is a natural binding element.

 Wheat and corn are sometimes even added to other natural litter formulas like wood pellets to give them clumping abilities.
 These two grains are also often used together in one litter formula.